nathphoenix/LInux_Basics/kubernetes_setup.md

 4. minikube -p minikube docker-env | Invoke-Expression
 5. Enable addons :  minikube addons enable metallb # This step can be ignore at first unless there is an issue with endpoint availability
-6. after configuring yaml file, do this to run the app :  kubectl apply -f deployment.yaml
+6. after configuring yaml file, do this to run the app :  kubectl apply -f deployment.yaml Apply changes to multiple configuration file: kubectl apply -f k8s  : meaning k8s folder is in my project directory and contains multiple .yaml files
 7. Load local image minikube image load ContainerName(from the deployment.yaml) i.e minikube image load flask-standard_movie_app or  minikube cache add flask-standard_movie_app:latest
 8. Verify that there are pods running using : kubectl get pods
 9. then start the service with :  minikube service flask-standard-service or minikube service flask-standard-service --url Then on another terminal, minikube tunnel
-10. check the dashboard : minikube dashboard
+10. check the dashboard : minikube dashboard or minikube dashboard --url (in case of not opening up)

 11. access your app on http://localhost:9900 or http://127.0.0.1:9900/